-1. Record, Change, and Access Demographics (Low Risk)
+1. Record, change, and access CPOE Medications (High Risk)

 Procedures

 Test participants were scheduled for 30 minute sessions and arrived as individual participants.
 Each participant was assigned a number to identify results while detaching the identity of the individual from the response and observations.
 Demographic data was collected from each participant matched with a name on the participant schedule.